Medicine or Malarkey: Busting Myths about Organ Donation

 Did you know that one organ donor has the potential of saving eight lives?
 While 95% of people support organ donation, only 58% are registered to donate.
+While February 14th is National Donor Day (in addition to that other day), organ donation is an important topic 365 days a year.

 Most people have heard conflicting information about organ donation over the years, so we’re here to clear up three common myths.